Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/3_quickstart.md

 ### Basic Pre-requisites

 Before making any API calls, ensure you're authorized.
-Include the following headers in your API requests:
+Include the following headers in your API requests.

 ```json
 {